Nenkai/relink-modding/docs/resources/re/mechanics/gem_mix.md

 ## Execution

 Sigil Synthesis has an unexplained feature where the game will randomly award a gem with a maxed level rather than the default level (which is 11).
-When this happens, a 'Grand Success' in place of a 'Great Success'.
+When this happens, a 'Grand Success' in place of a 'Great Success' is shown.

 !!! tip